 - Comparison of the conceptual model with the real world

-Let’s imagine a problem situation that involves the introduction of a new regulation into the manufacturing industry.
+Let’s imagine a problem situation that involves the introduction of new regulation into the manufacturing industry.
 All manufacturing companies are required by law to understand and adhere to the changes introduced as a result of the regulation.
 The Business Analyst can be brought in to analyze the implications of the regulation, what problems will arise as a result and provide recommendations to ensure that all stakeholders comply and that any risks to the business are mitigated.

 Applying SSM Methodology